matrix-io/matrix-documentation/docs/matrix-hal/examples/hardware-demos.md

 ## Sensor Tests

 With the following instructions you will be able to run demos for the Everloop LED Array and for the IMU.
 These demos make use of the [hardware abstraction layer](https://github.com/matrix-io/matrix-creator-hal/tree/master/cpp/driver).
-If you followed the [getting started](../getting-started/installation.md) steps the [FPGA](../components/fpga) and the [SAM3 MCU](../components/sam3mcu) should be programmed and ready.
-Also, [SPI should be enabled](../components/SPI).
+Make sure you followed the [getting started](../getting-started/installation.md) steps.

 Thus you can get the required source code and build it:
 ```language-bash